Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 3. Enter a key for the HTML template in the *Key* field.
 The key is required for API access and must be system wide unique.

-4. Click the textarea and enter the appropriate content for the HTML template.
+4. Click the text area and enter the appropriate content for the HTML template.
 You can either include HTML text and/or Smarty templates:
     - [Include HTML text](#include-html-text)
     - [Include Smarty templates](#include-smarty-templates)